danielshtel/graintrack_test_task/README.md

 username: admin
 password: admin123!
 ```
-* Or you can create your own simple user via /sign-up endpoint
+* Or you can create your own usual user via /sign-up endpoint
 * Endpoints which require admin rights are documented